-3. SBA Disaster Assistance Loan.
+3. SBA Disaster Assistance Funding.

-The Federal government through the Small Business Administration has authorized loans to small business owners of up to $2 million.
+The Federal government through the Small Business Administration has authorized funding to small business owners of up to $2 million.
 These are mean to be used for business debt, covering payroll, costs to operate the business.
 The terms can be up to 30 years to repay and a low 3.75 percent rate.

 4. COVID-19 policies within your organization.

 Be clear with your employees regarding your specific policies within the business and safety protocol regarding the virus.
 It’s probably wise to follow as closely as possible the CDC guidelines, social distancing, clean work areas, environments and good hygiene.

 5. Employees and your talent.